uabrc/uabrc.github.io/docs/data_management/cheaha_storage_gpfs/individual_directories.md

 # User Directories

-Every user of Cheaha are given a storage space to store general data and data that can be used during active analysis.
-While there are no data retention policies in place, these spaces are not intended for long-term storage of data that changes infrequently.
+Each user of Cheaha is provided with dedicated storage space to support active research and analysis.
+While there are currently no data retention policies in place, these spaces are not intended for storing large data.

-## User Data and Home Directories
+## Home and User Data Directories

-Home directory is the directory the your are landed when you first login to the Cheaha.
-The `$HOME` directory is intended to store scripts, supporting files, software configuration files, and toolboxes such as Anaconda virtual environments or R packages.
-In contrast, `$USER_DATA` is intended to store datasets and results for individual research projects, with access granted only to the user of that directory.
-Since the quotas for these directories are limited to 5TB, you may consider using [scratch](./scratch.md) space and/or [project directories](./project_directory.md) for storing, moving, and analyzing data.
+When you first log in to Cheaha, you are placed in your home directory ($HOME).
+This directory is intended for:

+- Scripts and supporting files
+- Software configuration files
+- Toolboxes and environments (e.g., Anaconda environments, R packages, etc)

+In contrast, the user data directory ($USER_DATA) is designed for storing:

+- Data and results specific to your individual research projects
+- Files accessible only to you

+Both $HOME and $USER_DATA have a quota limit of 5TB.
+For larger data or intensive workflows, consider using [scratch](./scratch.md) space and/or [project directories](./project_directory.md) for storing, moving, and analyzing data.

 ## How Much Space Do I Have Left?